Banking

 It is not compulsory for you to open a UK bank account; however, it is advisable to open one as you may find that you need this for certain purposes.
 For example, many utility companies will require a standing order from a UK bank account to pay your bills.
 Also, if you choose to work part time alongside your studies, you may need a UK account as most employers only pay wages into a UK bank account.

-Most banks will offer a ‘basic bank account’ which may be available to international students which will allow you to receive and transfer money and make payments but does not offer an overdraft facility.
+Most banks will offer a ‘basic bank account’ which may be available to international students.
+This is fee-free, allows you to receive and transfer money and make payments, but does not offer an overdraft facility.
 Some banks may also offer specific accounts for international students, which are similar to basic accounts.

 How to open a UK bank account:

 There are many banks which offer accounts to international students and the table below gives details on how to open an account with some of the banks with a branch in Durham City.
-Please note that in most cases it will be easier to open an account online rather than in-branch, and international students may find it easier to open an account which accepts the University’s banking letter or their BRP.
+Please note that in most cases it will be easier to open an account online rather than in-branch, and international students may find it easier to open an account with HBSC, Lloyds or Halifax due to the evidence required.
 Please note that this information is also subject to change, and students requiring further guidance can contact: studentmoneyadviser@durham.ac.uk should they require further help with opening an account.

 1 Saddler Street, DH1 3NR